Solid Wood Worktops

 Timber used for Solid Wood Worktops

 Oak worktops tend to be made from wood sourced from the UK and Europe.
 Oak contains a relatively high tannin content.
 Tannin helps give oak its well-known warm appearance and also acts as a mild natural anti-fungal agent to prevent molds and other fungi penetrating the surface and growing.
 The treatment oils used also support the resistance to bacterial and fungal attack on the wood’s surface.
 Some worktops are made from American oak.
 American oak is often naturally darker, with a more distinct grain.
 This does depend on individual species though, as well as the age section of the trunk that the wood is cut from.
-Oak is also made into casks that are used for wines and whiskeys, as well as for your future kitchen worktops.
+Oak is also made into casks that are used for wines and whiskeys, as well as for your future kitchen worktops!
 The different types of oak and regions of origin lead to different tastes, aromas and colours during the ageing process of alcoholic beverages.
 Oak is a hardwood.
+Click here for unmissable deals in the wooden worktop sale.

 Beech is a light wood with a colour that often varies from a very light (almost white) beige to a pale warm brown colour.
 The veins of the graining in beech are brown, often with a hint of a red tint.
 Beech is easily distinguished by its light, tight graining.
 Beech is a wood that can be used as kitchen worktops because it is durable.
 Beech has a clean and bright appearance, which is perfect for use in smaller kitchens that may feel enclosed when darker colour timber is used.
 Beech is a good timber for kitchen worktops because it resits denting, is easy to sand if surface marks are caused during use, and it takes staining from the application of a worktop oil really well.
 As with all wooden products, beech can be affected by humidity, warmth, and liquids that are spilled and not cleaned up.
 It is therefore important to ensure that beech worktops are kept dry and a suitable worktop oil is applied regularly (perhaps every 6 months in an average domestic kitchen).